 The five- to eight-minute episodes present life at a focal point of the Middle-East conflict from Israeli and Palestinian perspectives, characterized by the dry humor familiar from Levy's other films.

-With virtual-reality glasses, viewers can directly and immersively experience the ambivalence and intensity of the city together with a stand-up comedian, a soldier at a checkpoint, and a sharpshooter over the roofs of the Old City.
-Sometimes they are just observers, while at other times the films address them, involving them in the scenes.
+Until June 2018, visitors were able to experience the Stories from Jerusalem and thus the ambivalence and intensity of the city at the side of a stand-up comedian, a soldier at the checkpoint, or a sniper above the rooftops of the Old City directly and immersively with virtual reality glasses in the Glass Courtyard of the Jewish Museum–sometimes as pure observers, while at other times the films address them, involving them in the scenes.

 The film plots

 Warning: spoiler alert!

 Downtown Jerusalem, Yafo Street, Zion Square: A stand-up comedian describes his life in Jerusalem, the holy city of the holy people, surrounded by the holy security barrier.

 A cluster of observers stands around him.
 Passersby stop in their tracks.
 His jokes are subversive and biting, there's a lot of laughter.
 The comedian hits the nail on the head, but palpable rage rises in his audience.
 The viewer becomes involved in the show; suddenly he or she is standing next to the comedian.
 The audience hurls aggressive interjections.
 Three passersby lash out at the comedian.
 They pull him away and threaten him.
 The situation escalates.
 The viewer is caught up in it helplessly.

 On a bus from the West Bank to East Jerusalem, two young women are among the Palestinian passengers.
 The bus stops at a checkpoint.
 Two Israeli border soldiers enter the bus and check their permits and identification.
 The passengers show their papers without looking up or interrupting their phone conversations.
 Everyday life in Jerusalem.